meganarmas/Dad-Joke-Generator/README.md

 Using the https://icanhazdadjoke.com/ API to fetch the jokes.

 Thanks for checking it out!
-I really do appericate it!
+I really do appreciate your support!

 Please note: I am slowly working on making the Navigation Bar look better after I decided to add a few more Joke Generators into the program.
 I'm planning on making sure it all looks nice soon!
+This is a small, fun project that I am working on between work.

 # Getting Started with Create React App